-The Irish had practiced this for centuries, and when they travelled to America they brought this tradition with them.
+The Irish had practiced this for centuries, and when they traveled to America they brought this tradition with them.
 Upon arrival, pumpkins were discovered, and because of the larger size and ideal shape, they were soon included in the custom.
-Today, they have become the most popular canvas among Americans, and pumpkins are now seen as the symbol for Fall and the harvest.
+Today, they have become the most popular canvas among Americans, and pumpkins are now seen as the symbol for fall and the harvest.

 Aside from the traditional carving of pumpkins, there are so many other ways you can decorate with them.

 - Lining the pathway to your home.

 - Carving the top, preserving, and placing a bouquet of flowers inside.

 The possibilities are endless, and here at Strasburg Rail Road, we have a tradition of our own.

 During our Annual Spooktacular event, we provide our guests with complimentary pumpkins to decorate with all sorts of fun embellishments!
 Each family member can create a beautiful masterpiece that you can display at home all season long!

 This family event is the perfect time to bring your loved ones to a harvest celebration and enjoy all the fall festivities.
 Come dressed up in your favorite family-friendly costume, enjoy trick-or-treating, games, harvest-themed crafts, and, of course, pumpkin decorating!